StackVista/stackstate-docs/develop/developer-guides/agent_check/agent_checks.md

 When building an Agent check you have to consider how you want your Agent check to be deployed based on concerns like performance, cost, latency, security, reliability etc.

-In some cases you may even want to build two Agent checks, one for each types of deployment.
+Sometimes, you may even want to build two Agent checks, one for each types of deployment.
 The StackState Kubernetes integration is a good example of this; it gathers low-level telemetry, process information and network connections through an Agent check built for deployment model No. 1 and gathers high-level telemetry and service-level topology information via an Agent check built for deployment model No. 2.

 ## See also